Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 What we do recommend:

 Veem, Transferwise, and OFX are the services we use most at Cosmo.
 Though we have not used them personally, Wyre and Xoom are highly recommended.
 Our research has the lowest fees; some services don’t charge a fee and profit from the exchange rate.
-We currently use Veem for most purchases in China and Transferwise and OFX for elsewhere, such as Vietnam, Mexico, Colombia, Indonesia, and more.
+We currently use Veem for most purchases in China and Transferwise and OFX for other places, such as Vietnam, Mexico, Colombia, Indonesia, and more.

 • Veem specializes in sending payments to China.
 Remember that both parties must be signed up with Veem, though we haven’t had a problem convincing almost every factory we’ve worked with to sign up.
 Veem also has a customer service office in China.
 Now, we use it for the majority of our transactions.
 For example, a $20,000 payment had only about $100 in fees.
 That’s an incredible rate at only .5%